-Still bewildered and reluctant, but aware of men swarming toward the bank from all directions, Kid Ansted and Dusty Shands wheeled away on their broncs and raced out River Street at a gallop, the dust billowing high behind them.
+Curt shook his head.
+"Can't ride-with this arm."
+"But they'll get you, Curt," said Dusty Shands.
+"No, I'm all right.
+They don't know I was in it.
+Get going, for Godsake!"
+Bewildered and reluctant, but aware of men swarming toward the bank from all directions, Kid Ansted and Dusty Shands wheeled away on their broncs and raced out River Street at a gallop, the dust billowing high behind them.
 They might make it.
 Curt hoped so.
-They had a chance, at any rate. . . .
-But where the hell was Jack?
+They had a chance, at any rate.
+But where was Jack?
 The pain started in Curt's arm then, the intensity of it leaving him faint and ill.
-He clawed at the hitch-rail, missed it, and fell flat on the gritty planks of the sidwwalk, just in time to escape the bullet that whipped over him with a vicious whine.
+He clawed at the hitch rail, missed it, and fell flat on the gritty planks of the sidewalk, just in time to escape the bullet that whipped over him with a vicious whine.

-Stan Russett, leading a pack of men out Front Street toward the bank, had fired that shot at Curt, and cursed as he saw it miss.
-Stan was about to throw down again at Curt's prone figure, when Jack came out of the alley beside the bank, calling: "Try this Metheny, Stanko.
+Stan Russett, leading a pack of men out Front Street toward the bank, had fired that shot at Curt and cursed as he saw it miss.
+Stan was about to throw down again at Curt's prone figure when Jack came out of the alley beside the bank, calling: "Try this Metheny, Stanko.
 This one's standing up."
 Shocked to a sudden halt and twisting round to face this new threat, Russett gasped: "Jack Metheny!"
 And his eyes bulged in horror at the sight of this ghost, a man risen from the grave, as Stan swung his gun frantically in Jack's direction.

-With a cold wicked smile, Jack Metheny opened fire, slashing his first shot in there with a solid wallop before Russett could trigger, and then blasting away so fast that the concussions blended into one vast thunderous roar.
-The lead lifted Russett tall and lashed him backward in a long stilted stagger, across the board walk into the street, his rawboned frame shuddering under each impact.
-He went down wallowing in the deep gravel, and dust geysered from Stan's riddled body as Jack pumped a final shot into it. . .
+With a cold smile, Jack Metheny opened fire, slashing out his first shot before Russett could trigger, and then blasting away so fast that the concussions blended into one vast roar.
+The lead lifted Russett tall and lashed him backward in a long, stilted stagger, across the boardwalk into the street, his rawboned frame shuddering under each impact.
+He went down wallowing in the deep gravel, and dust geysered from his riddled body as Jack pumped a final shot into it.
 The men behind the deputy had broken and fled to cover, and Jack turned toward his fallen brother.

-"There's one sonofabitch Curt won't have to kill," Jack Metheny said, holstering the empty Colt and pulling a loaded one out of his jacket pocket.

-Curt Metheny had reached up to the hitch-rack and hauled himself upright with his good arm.
+"There's one punk Curt won't have to kill," Jack said, holstering the empty Colt and pulling a loaded one out of his jacket pocket.
+Curt had reached up to the hitchrack and hauled himself upright with his good arm.
 Now he was leaning back against the rail, dimly aware that Jack had emptied a gun into Stan Russett, and a crowd had gathered to look on from a safe distance.
-It had all happened so quick, too fast to seem real and true, a lifetime of violence compressed into a few flaming minutes.
+It had all happened too fast to seem real and true, a lifetime of violence compressed into a few flaming minutes.
 Curt was facing the bank, gun hanging in his right hand, when Jack came to a stop in front of him.
 "Got held up," Jack said.
 "Those depositors tried to jump me, and I had to flatten a few heads.
 You hit bad, Curt?"

-"No, I don't think it's broke," Curt said, glancing at his bloodsoaked left arm.
+"No, I don't think it's broke," Curt said, glancing at his blood-soaked left arm.
 "You've got to get out of here, Jack.
 Get on your horse and ride."
 "What about you, kid?"
 "I'm in the clear, Jack," said Curt, and told him how it had gone inside the bank.

 "Utah, too?"
 Jack groaned.
-"What goddamn luck."

-"Jack, will you for godsake get started and light out?"
+"What luck."
+"Jack, will you for Godsake get started and light out?"
 Curt panted, with frenzied urgency.